Logarithmic Enriques varieties: Preliminaries

 \item If $X$ is a symplectic variety and if there exists a dominant rational map $\varphi \colon Z\dashrightarrow X$, where $Z$ is an ISV, then $X$ is also an ISV. \end{enumerate} \end{prop}

-\begin{proof} The argument for ISV is given in~\cite[Proposition 3.15]{BCGPSV_Prym}, the CY case is similar, we write it for completeness.
+\begin{proof} The argument for ISV is given in~\cite[Proposition 3.15]{BCGPSV_Prym}.
+The CY case is similar, but we write it for completeness.
 By the Zariski--Nagata purity theorem~\cite{Nagata, Zariski} (see also~\cite[Theorem~2.4]{Zong}), every quasi-\'etale cover is \'etale over the nonsingular locus.
-Since $X_\reg$ is simply connected, every quasi-\'etale cover of $X$ is an isomorphism, so we only need to show that $H^0( X, \Omega_{ X}^{[q]})= 0$ for all $0<q<\dim X$.
+Since $X_\reg$ is simply connected, every quasi-\'etale cover of $X$ is an isomorphism by the Zariski Main Theorem, so we only need to show that $H^0( X, \Omega_{ X}^{[q]})= 0$ for all $0<q<\dim X$.
 Consider the following diagram: